Stream-Net/StreamNet/README.md

 builder.Services.AddProducer();
 ```
 ### Using a producer through dependency Injection
-Just inject the IProducer interface, and send message of any type in ProduceAsync() method.
+Just inject the IPublisher interface, and send message of any type in ProduceAsync() method.
 ``` cs
 public class UseCaseTestImplementation : IUseCaseTestImplementation {